wazo-platform/wazo-platform.org/content/blog/sprint-review-2015.md

 ## Technical features

 * **Asterisk**: Asterisk was upgraded to 17.8.1.
-See the [Asterisk release announcement](https://www.asterisk.org/asterisk-news/asterisk-17-8-1-now-available/).
-This is a security release, so we strongly recommand you to update your Wazo Platform.
+This is a security release, so we strongly recommend you to update your Wazo Platform.

 ## Ongoing features